-Upon careful review, the hearing record reflects that the IHO, in a well-reasoned and well-supported decision, correctly ordered the CSE to reconvene to classify the student as a student with an emotional disturbance, to develop an IEP for the student recommending "a program of a full-day specialized self-contained residential educational environment with integrated special education remedial and therapeutic services on a [12-]month basis," and to refer the student's program to the CBST "for selection of an appropriate State-approved nonpublic school placement" (see IHO Decision at pp. 7-12).
-The IHO accurately recounted the facts of the case and addressed the majority of the specific issues identified in the parent's due process complaint notice (id. at pp. 2-12).
+Upon careful review, the hearing record reflects that the IHO, in a well-reasoned and well-supported decision, correctly reached the conclusion that the district offered the student a FAPE for the 2013-14 school year (see IHO Decision at pp. 11-13).
+The IHO accurately recounted the facts of the case, addressed the majority of the specific issues identified in the parents' due process complaint notice, set forth the proper legal standard to determine whether the district offered the student a FAPE for the 2013-14 school year, and applied that standard to the facts at hand (id. at pp. 2-13).
 The decision shows that the IHO carefully considered the testimonial and documentary evidence presented by both parties, and further, that he weighed the evidence and properly supported his conclusions (id.).
 Furthermore, an independent review of the entire hearing record reveals that the impartial hearing was conducted in a manner consistent with the requirements of due process and that there is no reason appearing in the hearing record to modify the determinations of the IHO (see 20 U.S.C. § 1415[g][2]; 34 CFR 300.514[b][2]).
-Thus the conclusions of the IHO are hereby adopted.
+Thus, the conclusions of the IHO are hereby adopted.